YanCotta/GeneExpressionAnalysisTool/README.md

-## Gene Expression Analysis Tool
+# Gene Expression Analysis Tool

-This repository contains a Python script for analyzing gene expression data using various machine learning and data science techniques.
-The script performs data preprocessing, dimensionality reduction using PCA, clustering using K-means, and visualizes the results.
-This tool is designed to showcase the intersection of biology and  data science skills.
+A comprehensive Python tool for analyzing gene expression data with advanced bioinformatics capabilities.

 ## Biological Context

 This code is the first step in analyzing gene expression data:
 - Loads your expression matrix
 - Filters out noise (low expressing genes)